muratk5n/thirdwave/en/README.md

 ---

-Just like there are no "Irish" or "Polish" in US beyond zeroth generation, or there are no Turks in Anatolia, there are no Africans in America -- unless brother jumped off the boat (plane) and came to US obviously.
+Just like there are no "Irish" or "Polish" in US beyond zeroth generation, there are no Turks in Anatolia, there are no Africans in America -- unless brother jumped off the boat (plane) and came to US obviously.

 ---